cosine0/computational_logic/README.md

 Teacher-Subject problem
 ---
-The problem, when sets of teachers and subjects are given and each teacher can teach a certain subset of subjects, deciding if only ```k``` teachers can cover all subjects.
+The problem, when sets of teachers and subjects are given and each teacher can teach a certain subset of subjects, deciding if only `k` teachers can cover all the subjects.